Advertiser disclosure

 How many times do students typically take the ACT?

-Most students take the ACT between 2-3 times.
-But if you take the test more than 2-3 times, don’t worry.
+If you take the test more than 2-3 times, don’t worry.
 Colleges will not view this as a negative.
-Conversely, they will not view it as a positive, so don’t take the test over and over just to impress schools.
+Keep in mind that you do not have to send a school all your ACT scores.
 Once you have a score that you are happy with, and you are confident that you can’t improve it, you can move on from the ACT.

 Preparing for the ACT